paulhiggs/dvb-i-tools/README.md

 - --port [-p] set the HTTP listening port (default: 3030)
 - --sport [-s] set the HTTPS listening port (default: 3031)
 - --nocsr do not start the CSR function
-- --nosl do not perform service list validation
+- --nosl do not offer service list validation
-- --nocg do not perform content guide validation
+- --nocg do not offer content guide validation
 - --CORSmode [-c] select the type of CORS handling
   - "library" - default mode - use the Express CORS library
   - "manual" - do code based CORS header insertion (not fully implemented or tested)